 If you have passed the means test, the decision to file should be carefully reviewed.
 Talk to an attorney and review your specific case carefully.
 Most team offer a free case evaluation.
 This is a great opportunity to determine if your case fits with the need to file bankruptcy.
 You can also read What is a Chapter 13 Bankruptcy?

 Florida Median Income Standards for Means Test for 2021

 What if I Didn’t Pass the Means Test?

 It is always best to consult an attorney to be sure you are taking the best steps for your case.
-You will find that most attorneys offer a free case evaluation.
+You will find that most team offer a free case evaluation.
 Be ready with any questions you may have, your income, and your debts.
 Bankruptcy isn’t always the best answer so be sure to get the best information you can before deciding.

 #meantest #chapter7 #bankruptcy #freeconsultation